nyergler/nyergler.github.io/content/posts/2003-12-11-a-few-musical-notes.md

 As an [iTunes][6]  and [Movable Type][7]  devotee, the [iTunes Trackback Script][8]  is cool; it queries iTunes and posts trackbacks with the artist and title of what’s currently playing.
 But I want something better.
 What I really want is something which queries iTunes, sees what’s playing, gets cover art from either iTunes or Amazon, and then creates a post for the album in a particular blog category.
 I know all the pieces are available to make this an accessible task; maybe during break.
 Maybe using [PyObj-C][9] .

 And on the subject of iTunes; wouldn’t it be cool to add Creative Commons licensing verification?
-Maybe display the attribute icons in the “<span class="caps">LCD</span>” area?
+Maybe display the attribute icons in the “LCD” area?
 Just an idea at this point; anyone know if iTunes provides hooks to draw things differently, or display different “tags” there?

  [1]: http://www.amazon.com/exec/obidos/ASIN/B00007BH3Y/qid=1071151246/sr=2-1/ref=sr_2_1/002-1895226-0536828